Is Cocoa Butter Good for Using on New and Old Tattoos?

-You must remember that a tattoo will only ever look as good as the skin that it was created on, meaning that the better you look after the area by ensuring that it’s always well moisturized and well nourished, the longer it will continue to look bright and vibrant.
+You must remember that a tattoo will only ever look as good as the skin it was created on, meaning that the better you look after the area by ensuring it’s always well moisturized and well-nourished, the longer it will continue to look bright and vibrant.

-If one of your older tattoo has begun to look a little dull and lifeless then this is the perfect time to begin adding a little bit of cocoa butter to the area once or twice a day.
+If one of your older tattoos has begun to look a little dull and lifeless, then this is the perfect time to begin adding a little bit of cocoa butter to the area once or twice a day.

 What’s The Best Cocoa Butter For Tattoos?

-Whilst all natural cocoa butters should be equally as good for your tattoos as each other, this Mary Tylor Naturals Organic Cocoa Butter has been getting some brilliant reviews recently.
+While all-natural cocoa butters should be equally as good for your tattoos as each other, this Unrefined Cocoa Butter by Sky Organics has been my favorite for a while and has been getting some brilliant reviews from others.

-Cocoa butter is a great natural alternative to use on a tattoo - either by applying it to new ink to help aid the healing process, or by rubbing it into an older, slightly less well-conditioned tattoo in order bring out the colors and give it some more depth and vibrancy in order to restore it to its former glory.
+Cocoa butter is a great natural alternative to use on a tattoo – either by applying it to new ink to help aid the healing process, or by rubbing it into older, slightly less well-conditioned tattoos in order bring out the colors and give it some added depth and vibrancy in order to restore it to its former glory.

-So if you fancy experimenting with something a bit different and more natural, give cocoa butter a try on your new or old tattoo, and maybe let us know in the comment section below what you think of it - I’m sure you’ll love it.
+So if you fancy experimenting with something a bit different and completely natural, give cocoa butter a try on your new or old tattoo – I’m sure you’ll love it.